conways-glider/website/content/2025-06-03-the-principles-of-good-code.md

 - Postconditions: What will be true after the function finishes?
 - Invariants: What must always be true for this object or system?

 It's not just about correctness, it's about clarity.
 DbC makes the expectations between parts of a system explicit, which is invaluable for debugging, testing, and collaboration.
-It's the difference between "this works if you use it right" and "here's what you can count on."
+It's the difference between "this works if you use it right" and "here's what you can count on".

 In practice, Design by Contract shows up in many places: